stefmolin/pre-commit-workshop/README.md

     See https://docs.python.org/3/library/venv.html for more information and the Windows equivalent if you decide to use `venv`.

 2. Fork and clone this repository.
 If you don't have a GitHub account, you will need to create one to complete this step.
-Please be sure to check for changes (and sync them) before coming to the tutorial.
+Please be sure to check for changes (and sync them) before coming to the workshop.

 3. Think about some potential ideas for the pre-commit hook you would like to create in the second half of the workshop.
 Some ideas to get you started: prohibit `print()` calls, enforce file naming conventions, block large files, keep files under a certain number of lines, check for missing docstrings, disallow certain imports, etc.